boxg-lv/mtb3-demo/README.md

 - Debugging tools such as /setscore
 - Much more

-The demo contains advanced tournament features that is included in "mtb3-demo", but not included in "mtb3-base":
+The demo contains advanced tournament features that are included in "mtb3-demo", but not included in "mtb3-base":
-- Randomly generated "mine field" using explosive barrels and drunk level (also contains spawning behaviour override)
+- Randomly generated "mine field" using explosive barrels and drunk level (also contains spawning behavior override)
 - Randomly spawning "bomb field" that predicts player movement, even when drifting
 - Pickup search using "signal" with sound and a progress bar
 - Winner's lounge